 - 3.14 Our ultimate target is to pay an amount which is 100% of the asset share.
 However, with the effect of smoothing and should the financial condition of the fund so dictate, asset shares may fluctuate from year to year and, therefore, on surrender the Society aims to pay an amount which is between 75% and 125% of asset share based on the relevant specimen policy calculations. - 3.15 The surrender value for policies which have been in force for at least two years is calculated on a formula basis.
-This has been tested against calculated asset shares and the Society is satisfied that the relevant formulas provide fair value. - 3.16 If a regular premium policy is surrendered within two years of its start date the Society will refund without interest the premiums paid, less a deduction of six months premiums as a contribution towards initial expenses. - 3.17 The volume of surrenders is at present not sufficient to justify the costs that would be incurred in changing the current system. - 3.18 If a Single Premium Bond policy is surrendered within five years of its start date then a surrender penalty will be applied to recover some of the Society's initial expenses and it is possible that the surrender value will be lower than the premium paid.
+This is tested against calculated asset shares from time to time and the Society is satisfied that the relevant formulas provide fair value. - 3.16 If a regular premium policy is surrendered within two years of its start date the Society will refund without interest the premiums paid, less a deduction of six months premiums as a contribution towards initial expenses. - 3.17 The volume of surrenders is at present not sufficient to justify the costs that would be incurred in changing the current system. - 3.18 If a Single Premium Bond policy is surrendered within five years of its start date then a surrender penalty will be applied to recover some of the Society's initial expenses and it is possible that the surrender value will be lower than the premium paid.

 - 3.19 If a Single Premium Bond policy is surrendered at a time when market values are depressed a Market Value Reduction ("MVR") may be imposed to ensure fair treatment of policyholders remaining in the fund.
 The MVR will be applied to the sum assured and annual bonus, and may reduce the payout to less than the face value of the policy.
 An MVR imposed after the 5th policy anniversary will not reduce the payout to less than any guaranteed sum assured.
 For Income Bonds, which have no sum assured, the MVR would be applied to the accumulated fund and an MVR imposed after the 5th policy anniversary will not reduce the payout to less than the capital balance (the initial premium less income and partial withdrawals). - 3.20 If an ISA/JISA policy is surrendered or transferred to another provider at a time when market values are depressed an MVR may be imposed to ensure fair treatment of policyholders remaining in the fund.
 The MVR will be applied to the accumulated fund and may reduce the payout to less than the face value of the ISA/JISA.
 This will happen if the market value of the assets in which the ISA/JISA is notionally invested has fallen below the face value of the ISA/JISA. - 3.21 Where an MVR is imposed on a JISA policy, the Society guarantees that any premiums invested for more than five years will be returned in full on a claim relating to death, terminal illness or maturity. - 3.22 Major costs arising that threaten the solvency of the Society may need to be reflected in any MVR applied, which would mean that the amount payable on surrender is less than 100% of asset share.
-Major costs include an increase in the cost of guarantees caused by a considerable fall in the value of investments. - 3.23 The Society may, in the future, offer a type of guaranteed ISA policy, the terms of which would be set out in the relevant brochure and Key Features (or equivalent document).
+Major costs include an increase in the cost of guarantees caused by a considerable fall in the value of investments.